starknet-io/starknet.js/www/docs/guides/connect_network.md

 # Provider object 🔌 connect to the network

-First thing to do - define with which network you want to interact.
+The first thing to do is to define with which network you want to interact.

 With the Provider object, you define which network to use.